solitariusdigital/grocery-app/README.md

 ## `Grocery app`

-An online marketp place for the user to search from range of grocery items.
+An online market place for the user to search from range of grocery items.

 ## `Wireframe`